-Regardless of the application and use of the zip line, there are common issues which need to be addressed to promote safety.
-Selection of the site, use of trees or poles, and corridor clearances are all critical elements to consider when constructing a course.
+Regardless of the application and use of a zip line, there are common issues which need to be addressed to promote safety.
+Selection of the site, geology, topography, historical weather conditions, construction materials, supports, and corridor clearances should be considered.
 The use of trees requires inspection from a qualified arborist to assess the health and vitality of the trees.
-Utility poles can provide more flexibility in course layout and design but require routine maintenance and inspection.
+Utility poles can provide flexibility in course layout and design but require relatively high maintenance and inspection compared to steel/concrete builds.
 The zip line corridor must be free of obstructions and requires daily inspection and routine maintenance to keep tree growth at a safe distance.

-Helmets should be inspected for fractures and proper operation of suspension and fastening system.
-Harness inspections should identify abrasions, stiffness, worn or broken stitching on the materials and check to make sure all buckles operate properly and that webbing does not interfere with buckle operation.
-Carabineers should be inspected for significant scoring, wear, cracks and distortion of the material.
-The operation of the gate and locking system should also be inspected.
-Zip line trolleys should be inspected for proper operation of moving parts as well as significant scoring, wear, cracks and impact damage.
+Helmets should be inspected for fractures and proper operation of suspension and fastening systems.
+Harness inspections identify abrasions, stiffness, worn or broken stitching, ensure buckles operate properly, and that webbing does not interfere with buckle operation.
+Carabiners should be inspected for significant scoring, wear, cracks and distortion.
+Smooth operation of the gate and locking system should be verified.
+All moving parts on zip line trolleys should operate smoothly and they should be free of significant scoring, wear, cracks and deformation.

 The Sports and Recreation experts at Robson Forensic are qualified to thoroughly examine whether the standard of care for obstacle courses was met in a situation where an injury has occurred.
 For more information, please submit an inquiry.